 The wild goose forages in the wilderness and eats from the hand of its Creator, lacking nothing.
 Remarkably, it is much larger and better off than its domesticated cousins who are fed and fattened by man - and then consumed.
 It represents the blessing of he who trusts in the Almighty and the foolishness of one who places his lot in the hands of people.
-The wild goose sings most poignantly when it sees Torah scholars learning in the wilderness where it lives.1 Nonetheless, its song can heard within the city, too, when Torah scholars "exile" themselves from the comforts and distractions of their homes to the "wilderness" of the Bais Midrash.
+The wild goose sings most poignantly if it sees Torah scholars learning in the wilderness where it lives, like the Jews at the time of the Exodus who were solely dependent on Hashem.
+Nonetheless, its song can heard within the city, too, when Torah scholars "exile" themselves from the comforts and distractions of their homes to the "wilderness" of the Bais Midrash.

 It sings of a Heavenly voice that the prophet Yeshaya heard sounding through the desolate Zion, calling to clear the path of Hashem and to lead the Jewish exiles back home.
 Although the Exile was a devastating punishment, the desolation itself forced us to rely upon Hashem alone.
-Ultimately, it is this attachment to Him that will bring us back, against all odds.2
+Ultimately, it is this attachment to Him that will bring us back, against all odds.